viksl/krita-plugin-custom-canvas-rotation/README.md

   - Free plugin for Krita (<https://krita.org>)
   - Youtube video (<https://youtu.be/tfZ2WgdKL-0>)

-  Krita's canvas rotation is currently bound to the center, which means no matter where on screen your cursor is the angle is always calculated towards the screen/window centre.
-This means that to rotate cans the cursor has to move across the whole screen for a full 360° rotation or you have to move the cursor closer to the center of the screen to use shorter circular movement for the rotation.
+  Krita's canvas rotation's gizmo is currently bound to the center, which means no matter where on screen your cursor is the gizmo remains in centre.
+  This means that to rotate canvas the cursor has to move across the whole screen for a full 360° rotation or you have to move the cursor closer to the center of the screen to use shorter circular movement for the rotation.

   This plugin introduces a new shortcut and a semi-new function which utilizes Krita's original canvas rotation but instead of having